Last Update: July 29, 2021

 Events DC has been working on a Recovery Plan and has put a lot of effort into improvements of the Walter E. Washington Convention Center that enhance sanitation and protect the health of everyone in the facility.

-Masks will be required in all convention areas, and vaccination is strongly encouraged for all attendees.
+Masks will be required in all convention areas (WEWCC and the Marriott), and vaccination is strongly encouraged for all attendees.

 We highly recommend that all eligible people are vaccinated if attending Otakon, but we will not be requiring proof of vaccination for entry.

 We require masks be worn at all times for anyone over the age of 2.
 Certain exceptions will be made such as:

 This policy is subject to change based on changes to CDC guidelines, local regulations or other data.

 If you are showing any symptoms (fever, cough, muscle or body aches, sore throat, runny nose, etc.) we ask that you keep the health and safety of your other con-goers in mind and avoid coming this year.
 If you are able, we highly recommend you get vaccinated for COVID-19.

 As you enter the building, a no contact, real-time, multi-person thermal scanner will read your temperature.
 The WEWCC requires you to have a body temperature reading under 100.4°F in order to enter the building.

 You will not need to remove your face mask in order for the system to work, but if you are wearing a full face helmet or other covering we may ask you to remove it as you enter.